 Question: In one study by Dr. Blackman et al published in the November 13, 2002 issue of the Journal of the American Medical Association (JAMA), the researchers suggested that the side effects of HGH therapy outweigh potential benefits.
 The study involved 131 elderly men and women in overall good health, enrolling in a six-month long study of HGH.
 At the end of the study, the researchers reported that 18 of the HGH-therapy participants experienced carpal tunnel syndrome, joint pain, swollen limbs, diabetes, and blood sugar dysregulation.
 Is this cause for alarm?

 Answer.
-Titering of the HGH treatment protocol by the administering physician is absolutely critical in ensuring that neurological and musculoskeletal side effects are avoided.
+Titering of the HGH treatment protocol by the administering provider is absolutely critical in ensuring that neurological and musculoskeletal side effects are avoided.
 When patients report unusual joint or limb symptoms while taking HGH, a dosage reduction is warranted.
 Within a matter of days, the reported side effects are eliminated.
 With regard to the Blackman study, it is important to note that the total duration of the study was six months, which is a very short timeframe that may not have allowed for proper titering to take place prior to the final reporting of both positive and negative effects.

 Adult GH replacement therapy may cause transient blood sugar elevation during the course of treatment.
 However, it is important to understand that short-term blood sugar elevation is not equivalent to diabetic disease.
 Furthermore, it is a well-known fact of physiology that HGH antagonizes insulin, and in the short-term, elevated blood sugar levels may be experienced during HGH therapy.
 This correlation has existed in published medical literature for over 30 years.
 The Blackman study does a disservice to the public by suggesting that adult GH replacement therapy leads to the diabetic state and pancreatic damage.
 Diabetes is a permanent physiological condition, and a temporary and transient rise in blood sugar as may result from adult GH replacement therapy does not equate with the clinical disease known as diabetes.
 As of this writing, there is no peer-reviewed published scientific paper implicating adult GH replacement therapy with the onset of a permanent diabetic state.

 The Blackman study states that “side effects went away after the hormone treatment was discontinued.”
 This is a testament to the reversible and short-lived involvement of side effects in HGH therapy.
-The side effect profile of HGH therapy is transient and can be managed effectively by a qualified physician.
+The side effect profile of HGH therapy is transient and can be managed effectively by a qualified provider.

 Finally, it is important to note that the Blackman study reports a significant benefit to those in the study who received HGH.
 The report explicitly states that the women in the study “gained an average of 2 to 5 pounds of muscle and lost about five pounds of fat.
 Men on growth hormone had gained 7 to 10 pounds of muscle and shed about the same amount of fat.”

 For well over forty years, HGH therapy has been under controlled and careful surveillance and research by the US Food and Drug Administration (FDA) and Centers for Disease Control (CDC).
 As a result of the monitoring activities of HGH replacement in adults by the FDA, CDC, medical societies overseas (where adult HGH therapy has been in-use longer than the US), and the five major pharmaceutical companies that manufacture HGH, this substance is one of the most extensively and carefully studied drug in history.
-Yet, not a single one of these entities has attributed any death to the use of HGH replacement when it is administered judiciously by a qualified endocrinologist or anti-aging physician.
+Yet, not a single one of these entities has attributed any death to the use of HGH replacement when it is administered judiciously by a qualified endocrinologist or anti-aging provider.

 Of all of the hormones in-use for adult replacement, HGH has the most extensive history of rigorous scientific trials and practical clinical application.
 Confusion and alarm have been fueled by media reports that proclaim harm while failing to properly explain the nuances of the study findings.
 There is a convincing body of literature demonstrating the safety of HGH therapy in the aggregate; however no single large-scale study has yet provided unequivocal evidence of improved health outcomes.
 As a result, studies involving small populations of adult men and women in good health who are administered HGH, and demonstrate positive benefits, are generally dismissed as “anecdotal.”
 Studies that administered HGH to acutely ill patients fail to provide insight into how HGH therapy affects healthy men and women.
 We submit that thorough and objective scientific data on adult HGH replacement therapy should continue to be collected through small- and large-scale research studies as well as applied clinical utilization.